Frequently Asked Questions (FAQ)*

 What is the difference between “sheltering in place” and “social distancing”?

 Sheltering in place is the extension of the social distancing.
 There are some differences.
-Sheltering at home means:
+Sheltering in place means:

 For your safety as well as their safety, we need to help each other fight the spread of COVID-19 by staying at home.

-Be sure that you protect them and you by following social distancing guidelines:
+Be sure that you protect them and yourself by following social distancing guidelines:

 - Keep at least 6 feet of distance when possible.

 - Wash hands before and after, or use hand sanitizer.

 If you are in a vulnerable population, contact friends, family, or others you know who can provide support.
 They are permitted to pick up any of your needs.

 This order was issued by the Public Health Officer of Mendocino County.
 Public Health Officers have the authority under state law to issue orders to protect the health and welfare of everyone in their respective jurisdictions.